MonMog/deep-learning-pong/README.md

 - Surviving for a frame: 0.1 points
 - Having the ball within the range of the paddle's width: 0.1 points

-I do admit that I am not the best at determining the scaling for the points, but it is a good starting point and has worked well for me.
+I do admit that I am not the best at determining the scaling for the points, but it is a good starting point and has worked well (so far) for me.
+After we get the fitness score of each of the games, we sort the population.
+With some sorting and some basic for loops to find the sum and highest and lowest fitness of the population.
+We now need to make a new generation so the next generation can take over the neural network and learn.
+If you have elitism, which I have for 20% of my popsize, we will first append them to the list.
+The remaining will be the elitism - popsize and we will append the offspring of their neural networks.
+We assign the population to the new generation and then we mutate.
+Notice how it does not have some type of end condition as it will just keep repeating until you are happy with the results, or just happy.
+To finally wrap it up, we need to define one last thing.
+Calling neataptic.neat to define the neural network, it will look something like this
+        `return new neataptic.Neat(7, 1, null, {
+            popsize: popsize,
+            elitism: Math.floor(popsize * 0.2),
+            mutationRate: .5,
+            mutationAmount: 3
+          }`
+The first value, 7, represents how many input nodes the neural network will have while the next value, 1, represents how many output nodes it will have.
+I wish I could tell you what the null does.

 # Credit
 - https://github.com/wagenaartje/neataptic